ndaysinaiK/ndaysinaiK/README.md

 🏫 I am a doctoral student in computer science and engineering at Korea University.

-🥅 2023 Goals: Stay away from my desk
+🥅 2023 Goal: Stay away from my desk

 ⚡ Fun fact: I love playing soccer and visiting nice places in Seoul